Impact of the Las Mujeres Ya No Lloran World Tour: Legacy

 The tour, according to Spain's Los40, "is poised to continue breaking records as it progresses through the Americas, Europe, and other parts of the world.
 If current numbers are any indication, the "Las Mujeres Ya No Lloran World Tour" could redefine the standard of success for Latin artists in the entertainment industry".
 Likewise, Alicia Civita, an entertainment journalist in Miami, expresses that she has redefined what touring is all about for Latin artists, with a repertoire primarily of Spanish-language songs.
+In Peru, due to its state-of-the-art technology, impressive visual display, and unique stage presence, it was considered a turning point for entertainment.
+The Peninsula Qatar defined Shakira's tour as one of the most significant and talked-about comebacks in pop music history.

 Other areas

 Music charts, sales and streaming

 Following Shakira's concert in Colombia, her songs gained popularity on the country's streaming platforms.
-Some of the songs that rose in popularity were: Soltera, Antología, Tqg, Inevitable, Las de la Intuición, Hips Don't Lie, Estoy Aquí, and La Tortura, which all achieved over 400,000 streams in 24 hours.
+Some of the songs that rose in popularity were: "Soltera", "Antología", "TQG", "Inevitable", "Las de la Intuición", "Hips Don't Lie", "Estoy Aquí", and "La Tortura," which all achieved over 400,000 streams in 24 hours.
 Also during her tenure, her song "Antología" surpassed 500 million streams on Spotify, making her the first Spanish-speaking artist to have four songs from four different decades surpass 500 million streams on the platform.
 In countries like Mexico, the announcement of the concert tour has generated a wave of views of his songs on YouTube.
 During the Latin American leg of the tour, Shakira received certification plaques for her sales in the territories.
 In Colombia, she was recognized with various gold, platinum, and diamond certifications by Sony Music Andes, making her the Colombian artist with the most certified sales in the history of Colombian music.
 Likewise, in Mexico, she received a plaque with more than 28 certifications in the country.
 In Chile, she received two plaques: one for her physical sales in the country and another for her streaming sales.
 In Argentina, she received a certification plaque for her discography in the country, confirming more than 1.2 million physical sales.
 During the tour dates in Argentina, songs like "Inevitable" and "Día de Enero" entered the Billboard Argentina Hot 100 weekly chart.
-During the concert dates in Ecuador twenty-two of his songs entered the Spotify platform in the top 200 Ecuador.
+During the concert dates in Ecuador twenty-two of her songs entered the Spotify platform in the top 200 Ecuador.
+On November 27, 2025, prior to her dates in Paraguay, Shakira's repertoire increased on the Spotify platform, making her the first artist to have solo songs from four different decades.
+Her music consumption also increased on the country's Deezer and Apple Music platforms.
+During her stay in El Salvador, Shakira received double platinum certifications for her album Las Mujeres Ya No Lloran.